Is Okra Healthy?

 A touch of ground cayenne pepper or smoked paprika

-Preheat oven to 425 degrees.
-On a cutting board, slice okra lengthwise into about 4 fries per pod for larger pods.
-And in half for smaller pods.
+Preheat the oven to 425 degrees.
+On a cutting board, slice the okra lengthwise into about 4 fries per pod for larger pods and in half for smaller pods.
 Arrange on a cookie sheet.
-Toss fries with olive oil and sprinkle with salt and pepper.
-Roast approximately 10 minutes or until brown and crisp.
+Toss the fries with olive oil and sprinkle with salt and pepper.
+Roast for approximately 10 minutes or until brown and crisp.
 Toss with cayenne or smoked paprika and additional salt if needed.
-Serve with basil aoli or roasted pepper harissa.
+Serve with basil aioli or roasted pepper harissa.
 See how to make them below.

 Basil Aoli

-You can make your own aoli but I took a short cut and used some real mayonnaise with some homemade pesto.
-I mixed the combination to about 1/4 cup pesto to 1-2 tablespoon of mayonnaise depending on how creamy that you would like it!
+You can make your own aoli, but I took a shortcut and used some real mayonnaise with homemade pesto.
+I mixed the combination to about 1/4 cup pesto to 1-2 tablespoons of mayonnaise, depending on how creamy you would like it!

 Roasted Pepper Harissa

-I split a pepper in half and roasted it first before I put my okra fries in the oven.
-When the pepper skin begins to separate and get black, put in a bag and let it steam.
-Gently peel away the skin and puree in a food processor and add about 1 tablespoon harissa seasoning.
+I split a pepper in half and roasted it before putting my okra fries in the oven.
+When the pepper skin begins to separate and get black, put it in a bag and let it steam.
+Gently peel away the skin and puree in a food processor.
+Add about 1 tablespoon harissa seasoning.
 Process a little more.
-If you can’t find harissa spice blend, make your own from this recipe .
+If you can’t find a harissa spice blend, make your own from this recipe .

 You may also enjoy this okra stir fry recipe from the Omnivore’s Cookbook.